PrismLauncher/prismlauncher.org/src/wiki/getting-started/Data-storage.md

 ---
 eleventyNavigation:
-  key: Data Storage
+  key: Data Locationn
-  parent: Help pages
+  parent: Getting Started
 ---
-# Data Storage
+# Data Location

 Prism Launcher stores your data in your OS's standard application data folder.
 Below is a table containing the default locations: